hasanmoudud/geocompr/main.md

 In section \@ref(glm) a GLM was used to predict landslide susceptibility.
 This section introduces support vector machines (SVM) for the same purpose.
+Random forest models might be more popular than SVMs, however, the positive effect of tuning hyperparameters on model performance is much more pronounced in the case of SVMs [@probst_hyperparameters_2018].
+Since (spatial) hyperparamter tuning is the major aim of this section, we will use a SVM.
+For those wishing to apply a random forest model, we recommend to read this chapter, and then proceed to Chapter \@ref(eco) in which we will apply the here covered concepts and techniques to make spatial predictions based on a random forest model.

-In short, SVMs search for the best possible 'hyperplanes' to separate classes (in a classification case) and estimate 'kernels' with specific hyperparameters to allow for non-linear boundaries between classes [@james_introduction_2013].
+SVMs search for the best possible 'hyperplanes' to separate classes (in a classification case) and estimate 'kernels' with specific hyperparameters to allow for non-linear boundaries between classes [@james_introduction_2013].
 Hyperparameters should not be confused with coefficients of parametric models, which are sometimes also referred to as parameters.^[
 For a detailed description of the difference between coefficients and hyperparameters, see the 'machine mastery' blog post on the subject.
 <!-- For a more detailed description of the difference between coefficients and hyperparameters, see the [machine mastery blog](https://machinelearningmastery.com/difference-between-a-parameter-and-a-hyperparameter/). -->